Sea buckthorn: Fruit

-Sea buckthorn fruit contains sugars, sugar alcohols, fruit acids, vitamins, polyphenols, carotenoids, fiber, amino acids, minerals, and plant sterols.
+The fruit contains sugars, sugar alcohols, fruit acids, vitamins, polyphenols, carotenoids, fibre, amino acids, minerals, and plant sterols.
 Species belonging to genus Hippophae accumulate oil both in the pulp and in seed of the fruit.
 Oil content in the pulp is 1.5–3.0%, while in seeds, oil is 11% of the fresh weight.

-Major sugars in sea buckthorn fruits are fructose and glucose, with total sugar content of 2.7–5.3 g/100 ml of juice.
-Typical sourness of the fruits is due to high content of malic acid (0.8–3.2 g/100 ml of juice) while astringency is related to quinic acid (1.2–2.1 g/100 ml of juice).
+Major sugars in sea-buckthorn fruit are fructose and glucose, with total sugar content of 2.7–5.3 g/100 ml of juice.
+The typical sourness of the fruit is due to high content of malic acid (0.8–3.2 g/100 ml of juice) while astringency is related to quinic acid (1.2–2.1 g/100 ml of juice).
 Major sugar alcohol in fruit is L-quebrachitol (0.15–0.24 g/100 ml of juice).

 Phytochemicals

 The fruit is rich in phytosterols (340–520 mg/kg), β-sitosterol being the major sterol compound as it constitutes 57–83% of total sterols.

 Flavonols were found to be the predominating class of phenolic compounds, while phenolic acids and flavan-3-ols (catechins) represent minor components.